 Tour-hope after war.

 Explain your idea in details:

-Kyajagali is located near the Walusi hills in Luwero district where the Kabaka of Buganda, the biggest Kingdom in Uganda, goes for cultural hunting.
+Kyajagali is a pot war rural community in Uganda, located amidst the Walusi hills in Luwero district where the Kabaka of Buganda, the biggest Kingdom in Uganda, goes for cultural hunting.
 The community makes traditional crafts, has very old structures (some over 100 years old) that represent the traditional building architecture in the region and practices several indigenous traditions including games.
-Nonetheless, subsistence farming their only source of livelihood.
-We want to exploit the villages cultural heritage and strategic location to turn it into a tourist destination.
-We intend to establish a cultural tourism center in the village, where locals can make and exhibit their crafts, tell folk stories, play traditional games with the visitors, among other local experiences.
+Nonetheless, subsistence farming remains their only source of livelihood.
+Tour-hope is an entrepreneur's vision to exploit the villages cultural heritage and strategic location to turn it into a tourist destination.
+We intend to establish a cultural tourism center in the village, where locals can make and exhibit their crafts, tell folk stories, play traditional games and share other local experiences with local and international tourists.
 The center will have a camping site, and traditionally designed eco-lodges, exhibition hall, and kitchen.
 In addition, we will establish two community vegetable greenhouses at the cultural center to feed our visitors but also boost the local market and empower subsistence farmers.
 7.5 tons of mixed high-volume vegetable crops can be expected from each of the 750m2 greenhouses and gross revenue of about 7000 dollars annually.
 Part of the proceeds will also help support children education.
 The two greenhouses will be entirely staffed by local women (about 40) in cooperatives established in surrounding villages.
 We will also train 100 youths to become principal trainers to local farmers in sustainable farming practices in their respective villages.